bleutzinn/grav-plugin-add-page-by-form/README.md

 - `parent` sets the parent page for the new page.
 This variable may be an absolute route (for example `parent: /user_contributions`) or a relative route (e.g. `parent: articles`.
 In case of an absolute route this route starts from the pages root.
 A relative route is regarded to start from the form page, so the new page will be a child page of the form page.
 The form page is also used as the parent page when the set parent page does not exist;
 - `subroute` defines a route from the (initial) parent value.
 If one or more folders in the route do not exist they will be created;
 - `slug_field` tells the plugin what field to use as the new page's slug or folder name.
 When `slug_field` is missing the plugin tries to use the value of `title`;
-- `overwrite: true|false` (default false) tells the plugin what to do when a page with the same name already exists.
-With `overwrite: true` the existing page is overwritten.
+- `overwrite_mode: true|false` (default false) tells the plugin what to do when a page with the same name already exists.
+With `overwrite_mode: true` the existing page is overwritten.
 Any additional files besides the page itself which are stored in the existing page folder are deleted as well.
-With `overwite: false` the new page slug gets a sequential number attached at the end (for example "my-new-page-1" in case "my-new-page" exists);
+With `overwite_mode: false` the new page slug gets a sequential number attached at the end (for example "my-new-page-1" in case "my-new-page" exists);
-- `username: true|false` (default false) determines whether or not to include the username of a logged in front-end user in the new page frontmatter.
+- `username: true|false` (default false) determines whether or not to include the username of a logged in frontend user in the new page frontmatter.

 #### parent and subroute
 Together the variables `parent` and `subroute` define the new page's destination.
 Or, in other words, together they set the path or route of the new page filesystem folder in the page structure.